 See newspaper clippings from 1992 reporting on the first visit to Kambia by Richard Kerr-Wilson, Godfrey and Pauline Taylor here.

-Our latest Annual Report (2018) can be downloaded here.
+The Kambia Appeal Annual Report 2019 can be downloaded here.